Nutrisystem is a weight-loss meal delivery service that promises a steady loss of one to two pounds per week.

 Many of the meals on display are frozen or ready to eat after a few minutes in the microwave.
-Some, however, such as soups and mashed potatoes, just need boiling water added.
-Not quite cooking, but still a bit more effort than prepared meals, like the ones from BistroMD .
+Some, such as soups and mashed potatoes, just need boiling water added.
+It’s not quite cooking, but still a bit more effort than prepared meals, like the ones from BistroMD.

 Here’s a quick summary of Nutrisystem’s pricing and the dietary needs it best accommodates:

 From $9.74 per day

 Since Nutrisystem is designed to work long term, its plans take into account your body’s transformation as you change your eating habits and start to lose weight.
 This is why your first delivery will include different food for the initial week, which will help your body get comfortable with your new lifestyle.